Professional Resume Writing Services Los Angeles (2x Certified)

 There are fewer opportunities for average performers to be found in the hiring process, but there are tremendous opportunities for stars.
 Positioning helps you identify where you can be a star performer and then make the case (through your work and your career communication documents) to support this claim.

 The next step is to align your job search with your positioning.
-Make sure your résumé and interview preparation supports this and makes your case.
+Make sure your résumé and interview preparation support this and make your case.

 Know Your Job Positioning Before You Look for a Job